Adelaide International Bird Sanctuary

 The management plan will detail the use of the Bird Sanctuary and national park whilst mitigating activities that may be damaging to the birds and their habitat.
 The management plan is expected to be released in mid-2017.

-In August 2016 the first section of the new national park for the Bird Sanctuary will be established.
+Late in 2016, the first section of the new national park for the Bird Sanctuary will be established.
 This will ensure recreational use of shorebird sensitive areas are monitored to protect native flora and fauna.

 The full creation of the national park for the Bird Sanctuary is expected to be complete by late 2017.